google/xls/docs_src/passes_list.md

         position `i`, it's not possible for both `A[i]` and `B[i]` to be `1` simultaneously, as determined by ternary analysis), the `add` can be replaced by a bitwise `or` operation, which is typically cheaper.
+    *   **Addition to Shift**: `add(A, A)` is replaced by `concat(bitslice(A, 0, width(A)-1), 0)`.
+This is the same as a shift left by 1 or a multiplication by 2.
+Since this does no operations which cause delay and ternary can easily see through the concat this is always a profitable transformation.
     *   **Splitting Adders (No Carry Propagation)**: At higher optimization levels (`SplitsEnabled`), if `QueryEngine` can determine a bit position in `add(A, B)` where a carry can provably *not* propagate